Golapi Ekhon Traine

 Golapi Ekhon Traine (গোলাপী এখন ট্রেনে - English name: The Endless Trail) is a Bangladeshi drama film based on the novel of Amjad Hossain Droupodi Ekhon Traine and directed by himself.
 The film is one of his "Golapi" film series.
 This film was released on September 5, 1978 and became popular and had positive critical receptions.

 Plot

 Mondol (A.T.M.
 Shamsuzzaman) is an influential person in the village.
-His son Milon (Farooque) likes the girl of a street singer (Anwar Hossain) Golapi (Bobita).
-In the meantime, Mondol brings a bridegroom for Golapi but they demand a cycle.
-Golapi's father cannot afford this so Milon pay for the cycle.
-But for some reason the marriage does not take place and Golapi's father commits suicide.
-As a result, Golapi's family fall into grief and she starts to work in different places by train.
-The people from the village do not take this positively and sit to desert them to work on trains.
+His son, Milon (Farooque), likes the daughter of a street singer (Anwar Hossain) Golapi (Bobita).
+Mondol brings a marriage proposal for Golapi but the groom's family demand dowry in the form of a bicycle.
+Golapi's father cannot afford it so Milon pays for the cycle.
+The marriage does not take place, unfortunately, and Golapi's father commits suicide.
+As a result, Golapi's family fall further into poverty and she starts to work various jobs on the trains.
+The people from the village do not take this positively and try to stop her from working on the trains.